Dissenting academies: Funding

 There were several sources of funding.
 Some of these funds gave their trustees the option of sending young men either to dissenting academies, or to universities abroad.
 An academy, to attract such students, had to offer a course of instruction approved of by the Board for its purposes.
 Funding might be central or local, and there could be doctrinal as well as practical reasons why a given academy was sent students with financial support.

 The Common Fund Board, founded in 1689, gave scholarships to Presbyterian and Congregational candidates for the ministry; its successor, the Presbyterian Fund Board, continued into the middle of the nineteenth century.
 An education at a dissenting academy was not the only option for the Fund Board, since a candidate could also be sponsored at a Scottish university, or elsewhere.
 A gap opened up between the Presbyterians and Congregationalists, as the Independents started to be called, for reasons of doctrine.

 The Independent or Congregational Fund Board was established in 1695 to assist poor ministers, and to give young men who had already received a classical education, the theological and other training preparatory to the Christian ministry.

 An early sign of the division between Presbyterians and Independents was the fate of the Rathmell Academy after the death of Frankland in 1698: it migrated to Manchester under John Chorlton, while another academy under Timothy Jollie, an Independent, operated at Attercliffe (one of the locations of Frankland's migratory academy) from the 1690s onwards.

-In 1730, the King's Head Society was founded by laymen in London (after the pub behind the Royal Exchange at which they met) who were dissatisfied with the management of the Congregational Fund Board.
-The chief point of objection was the Academies' rule which limited students to those who had already passed through a classical training, including the demanding and lengthy training period required for learning to read Greek and Latin texts.
-The King's Head Society resolved to found an academy where young men without a general classical education would receive it during their first two years and could then proceed to the usual classical-theological course.
+In 1730, the King's Head Society was founded by laymen in London who were dissatisfied with the management of the Congregational Fund Board.
+(It took its name from the pub behind the Royal Exchange at which they met).
+The chief point of objection was the Fund Academies' rule which limited students to those who had already passed through a classical training, including the demanding and lengthy training period required for learning to read Greek and Latin texts.
+The founders of the King's Head Society resolved to found an academy with a six years' course, where young men, without a general classical education, would receive it during the first two years and could then proceed to the usual classical-theological course.

+These academies were funded partly by fees for tuition and lodging, as many of them were run in large houses as boarding establishments.
+They were also funded by philanthropic Dissenters such as William Coward (1647–1738), whose "will set up a trust fund 'for the education and training up of young men ... to qualify them for the ministry of the gospel among the Protestant Dissenters', thus continuing the financial support he had given to such students in his lifetime".
+Sometimes this funding was organised along the lines of subscribers.
 The Coward Trust from 1743 funded Daventry Academy and a London academy under David Jennings, but was distinct from the ordinary Congregational funding.